| Art at the Turn

 together a more realistic sense of interior architecture

+and design.
 The Early Empire of Rome

 spanned from 27 BCE to 180 CE.
 Besides architecture, Roman